 Applications are accepted on a rolling basis, so we encourage you to submit nominations as early as possible.

 The deadline for nominations is August 15 by 5:00 pm ET.

 Prize amount: $15,000 (For investment in the recipient’s research program)

-The recipient of this award will have their travel, accommodation and conference fees paid to attend the Meeting of the Minds conference in Toronto on November 6 and 7, 2020.
+The recipient of this award will have their travel, accommodation and conference fees paid to attend the Meeting of the Minds conference in Toronto.
 They will be recognized at the Meeting of the Minds conference and have an opportunity to present their work.

 Award description: This award acknowledges the basic or clinical research accomplishments of a junior/newly emerging female researcher in the field of inflammatory bowel disease (IBD), within 5 years of their first faculty appointment (not including any leaves of absence).

 Recipients of the Emerging Researcher Award show creativity, initiative and commitment to advancing IBD research and/or quality of patient care in Canada.